AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/premium.md

         - *This method is experimental.* It should work, though there may be a few hiccups on the way.
         - This method uses Stripe exclusively for payment.
         - Payment is locked at $2 a month, and only grants two codes.
 If you would like to pay/get more, use the Ko-Fi method for now.
+        - You can manage the subscription through the [Premium Dashboard](https://rpldash.astrea.cc/premium/).

     1. Head over to the [Premium Dashboard](https://rpldash.astrea.cc/premium/).
 Fancy, right?
 Regardless, *this page is where you can get and manage Premium if you use this method.*